asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ### Sending messages between grains

 Again, to call a grain, we need to use a `Cluster` object.
 In a grain, we can get it from an `IContext` instance.
-In grains generated with `Proto.Cluster.CodeGen`, it's available as a `Context` property.
+In the grains generated with `Proto.Cluster.CodeGen`, it's available as a `Context` property.

 Modify the smart bulb grain accordingly: